Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Final Comments

-To conclude, we mention that the present result may suggest that the First Law of Thermodynamics is of statistical character, just as we are used to the fact that the Second one indeed it is.
+To conclude, we mention once again that the present result indicates that the First Law of Thermodynamics may be of statistical character, just as we are used to the fact that the Second one indeed it is.
 Usually, in order to enunciate the First Law one appeals to the conservation of energy of isolated classical systems.
 Then, one argues that the change in energy of a system must equal the corresponding change in energy of its surroundings in terms of heat and work.
 However, real systems obey quantum mechanics and their energy cannot be considered to be a constant, unless they are in an energy eigenstate.
-However, as suggested here, typically, macroscopic systems are prepared in states whose energy distribution are sharply peaked; this entails us to affirm that the energy of the system {\it effectively} remains constant, and the Law can then be established.
-This, however, has a statistical significance not a rigorous or an exact one.
-As a matter of fact, since classical mechanics emerges from quantum mechanics for macroscopic systems, one could also claim that the conservation of energy of classical systems is a consequence of the energy sharpness of the corresponding quantum bodies.\\
+But as this cannot be ensured every single time we prepare a macroscopic system, the message of this paper is that macroscopic bodies are naturally prepared in states whose energy distribution are sharply peaked.
+In turn, this entails us to affirm that the energy of the system {\it effectively} remains constant, and the First Law can then be established.
+The striking conclusion is that such a law has a statistical validity, not a rigorous nor an exact one.
+As a matter of fact, since classical mechanics emerges from quantum mechanics for macroscopic systems, one could also claim that the conservation of energy of classical systems is a consequence of the energy sharpness of the corresponding quantum bodies.
+This opens the possibility of preparing isolated macroscopic systems in atypical initial states, always in the same one, that would yield very distinct values of its energy after measurement, in ``violation'' of the First Law of Thermodynamics. \\

-{\bf Acknowledgement.} Acknowledgement is given to grants CONACYT 255573 (Mexico) and PAPIIT-IN105217 (UNAM).
+{\bf Acknowledgement.} Acknowledgement is given to grant PAPIIT-IN108620 (UNAM).